The Tax-Free Savings Account, or TFSA, was first introduced to Canadians in 2009 as a new way to save, invest, and reduce taxes.

 One of the most notable distinctions between a TFSA and an RRSP is that when you withdraw from a TFSA, that contribution room is not lost forever.
 Instead, the amount that you withdrew is re-added to your contribution room on January 1st of the next year.

-Be wary that if you’re transferring money between TFSA accounts by withdrawing from one account to contribute into the other, then you won’t be able to recover the contribution room until next year.
+Be wary that if you’re transferring money between TFSA accounts by withdrawing from one account and contributing into the other, then you won’t be able to recover the contribution room until next year.

-Now, the freedom of being able to withdraw money at any time without penalty is, theoretically, a tremendous benefit over using an RRSP.
+The freedom of being able to withdraw money at any time without permanent penalty is, theoretically, a tremendous benefit over using an RRSP.

 In reality, it can be more of a double-edged sword.
 A TFSA was designed to be a long-term savings vehicle, and the temptation to dig into your TFSA when in need of some quick cash can be detrimental to your saving and investing goals.
 So if you’re planning to save for retirement but find it hard to resist using the money for other things, consider maxing out your RRSP first.